sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 All projects were developed in a windows enviroment and should run with no to little configuration.
 Paths may need to be updated.

-To view code for each stage programs must be executed using Intelij IDEA with edu plugin as each project was commited after completion and not by stage.
+To view code for each stage, programs must be executed using Intelij IDEA with edu plugin.

+Completed project code can be viewed and executed without the use of intelij IDEA.

 ## Usage